bbusenius/History-of-Guatemala-2nd-Grade/units/unit1/lesson1.md

 ### Materials and Resources Required
 - **Printable Map**: Blank Central America map from `resources/map_of_guatemala.pdf` (provided in curriculum) or online (e.g., [National Geographic Kids](https://kids.nationalgeographic.com/geography/countries/article/guatemala), free PDF printable).
 - **Living Books**:
-  - *The Corn Grows Ripe* by Dorothy Rhoads (English, ebook on [Amazon Kindle](https://www.amazon.com/Corn-Grows-Ripe-Dorothy-Rhoads-ebook/dp/B00B0S4K3G), ~$7, or [Open Library](https://openlibrary.org/works/OL5815547W/The_Corn_Grows_Ripe), free with account).
+  - *The Corn Grows Ripe* by Dorothy Rhoads (English, ebook on [Amazon](https://a.co/d/9PqSbaT), ~$7, or [Open Library](https://archive.org/embed/corngrowsripe0000rhoa), free with account).
-  - *The Bird Who Cleans the World and Other Mayan Fables* by Victor Montejo (Spanish/English, ebook on [Amazon Kindle](https://www.amazon.com/Bird-Who-Cleans-World-Fables-ebook/dp/B00B9I2G8E), ~$9).
+  - *The Bird Who Cleans the World and Other Mayan Fables* by Victor Montejo (Spanish/English, ebook on [Amazon](https://a.co/d/4r3XjVC), ~$9).
-  - *Popol Vuh para niños* (Spanish, available via local bookstores like Librería Sophos in Guatemala City or online at [Casa del Libro](https://www.casadellibro.com), ~$10-15; select a chapter like the creation story for age-appropriate content).
+  - *Popol Vuh para niños* (Spanish, available via local bookstores like Librería Sophos in Guatemala City or online at [Amazon](https://a.co/d/3PjbdAn); select a chapter like the creation story for age-appropriate content).
-- **Copywork Sentence**: "The Maya grew corn in their fields."
-(English) or "Los Mayas cultivaban maíz en sus campos."
-(Spanish), written on paper or in a notebook.
+- **Copywork Paragraph** (written on paper or in a notebook — Can be 1 sentence or the whole paragraph depending on the student):
+    - **English**: The bush belonged to the gods, not to man.
+Men only borrowed it for a little because of their hunger, always asking the gods for permission.
+And after a few years they returned the land and made new clearings somewhere else.
+For two thousand years Tigre’s people had used the land and returned it.
+And, always borrowing, never possessing or destroying, they had passed it on to their children as rich as it had been passed on to them.
+    - **Spanish**: El bosque pertenecía a los dioses, no al hombre.
+Los hombres solo lo tomaban prestado por un tiempo debido a su hambre, siempre pidiendo permiso a los dioses.
+Y después de unos pocos años, devolvían la tierra y hacían nuevos claros en otro lugar.
+Durante dos mil años, el pueblo de Tigre había usado la tierra y la había devuelto.
+Y, siempre tomando prestado, nunca poseyendo ni destruyendo, la habían pasado a sus hijos tan rica como se les había pasado a ellos.
 - **Crayons or Colored Pencils**: For map coloring (household items or ~$2-$5 if purchased).
 - **Paper or Notebook**: For copywork (household item).
 - **Optional Prop**: Image of a quetzal bird (e.g., search “quetzal bird image free” online; free printable or digital display).